nantes/audioTranscriber/README.md

     This will start both the backend and frontend services.
 The application will handle ngrok integration internally.

+## How It Works

+1. **File Upload**: Users upload an audio file through the React frontend.
+2. **Transcription Request**: The backend sends the file to Rev.ai for transcription.
+3. **Polling**: Once the upload is complete and Rev.ai responds, the frontend begins polling every 5 seconds to check if the transcription is complete.
+4. **Webhook**: Rev.ai sends the transcription result to the configured webhook URL.
+5. **Save Transcription**: The backend saves the transcription text into a `.txt` file in the `transcriptions` folder.

 ## Notes

+- The `transcriptions` folder is where the transcribed text files are saved.
+- The frontend performs polling to check for transcription status updates every 5 seconds.
 - Ensure that Docker is properly installed and running on your system for containerized deployments.
 - The backend listens on port `3000` and the frontend listens on port `8080` by default.
 - The `.env` file is required both for local development and Docker deployment to provide necessary environment variables.